How to prevent temper tantrums

 Most children need a good mix of both on any given day.

-Too much ‘up’ time of fast-paced, physical and exciting activities can mean an over-tired meltdown if a child doesn’t get the downtime they need.
+Too much ‘up’ time of fast-paced, physical and exciting activities can mean an over-tired meltdown if a child doesn’t get the relaxation they need.

-Conversely, too much sitting around ‘down' time will mean a child who’s bouncing off the walls come the bedtime routine.
+Conversely, too much sitting around ‘down' time will result a child who’s bouncing off the walls come the bedtime routine.

 The trick of balancing up and down time is in considering the child as an individual.